stelzinga/MF/MGT_99.Legend.md

 ### Change
 Change is composed of Projects that improve the Run.
 Change is performed within Activities and thus by Groups.
 These Activities can be the same ones as for Run or different ones.
 Change is composed of Projects.

 Note that Run may require the execution of potentially effort intense Processes.
 However, if those Processes do not effectively yield Change then they are not Projects.
 There is no fixed ratio between Run and Change for any given industry.
 At average, in the past it was more around 80% Run and 20% Change, over time this has shifted to 20/80.
-There are extreme cases: some companies have an Operating Model based on custom made Products, effectively reducing Routines to nearly 0 and Projects to almost 100% of the modus operandi e.g. custom made furniture.
+There are extreme cases: some companies have an Operating Model based on custom made Products, effectively reducing Routines to nearly 0 and Projects to almost 100% of the modus operandi e.g. custom made furniture or cars.
 In some companies Operations is deemed Run and Projects are not within Operations.
 This choice does neither invalidate the concept of Operations nor the Profile.

 ### Revenue
 This explains how sales of Services contribute to Income of the Venture.
 Understanding of Revenue and its evolution and future expectations of Revenue is key to good Management.